 FIRST EARTH (1/12) - Uncompromising Ecological Architecture.
 Low-impact development (UK) Low impact development (LID) has been defined as "development which through its low negative environmental impact either enhances or does not significantly diminish environmental quality".
 The interplay between would-be developers and the UK planning authorities since the 1980s has led to a diversity of unique, locally adapted developments, often making use of natural, local and reclaimed materials in delivering highly affordable, low or zero carbon housing.

-Portable.
-Prefabricated.
-Products.
-Rammed Earth.
-Roundhouses.
 Research.
 Resources.
 Salvaged Wood.
+Shelters.
 Sites & Blogs.
 Straw bale.
 Straw Light Clay.
 Subterranean & Earth Sheltered.
 Sustainable Products & Materials.
 Symbiotic Design.
 Tree Houses.
 Tiny Houses.